Fern Falls waterfall

 What does this mean for your visit?

-Flow is about average for this time of year.
-Water temperature is very cold at 45 degrees F, expect numbness within minutes.
-Expect very murky conditions with low visibility and excellent dissolved oxygen levels.
-PH is normal at 7.5 and mineral content is typical.
+Flow is well below normal for this time of year, so the waterfall may be a trickle.
+Water temperature is a bracing 56 degrees F, limit your time in the water.
+Expect crystal clear visibility and excellent dissolved oxygen levels.
+PH is normal at 7.8 and mineral content is typical.

 Water Quality